Many of us – even since the time we were little children—have been feeling disconnected, feeling like we are not completely at home in this world.

-Have you ever had the experience—when you are alone in your room or looking in the mirror—of feeling emptiness in the pit of your stomach—a feeling like something was missing in you or missing in your connection to the cosmos?
+Have you ever had the experience—when you are alone in your room or looking in the mirror—of feeling emptiness in the pit of your stomach—a feeling like you are “out of kilter or disconnected from the universe”?

+These feelings are not uncommon.
 Virtually every spiritual writer from St. Augustine to C.S.
 Lewis has commented on this peculiar sense of emptiness and loneliness.
 They say it comes from “not being at home in the universe or reality itself.”

 So where does this feeling of “not being at home in the cosmos” come from?
 Ironically, it comes from our sense of “perfect home.”
 How so?

-When we feel disconnected from “perfect home” or we believe that we can never get there – or that this world is all there is, and so “perfect home” is unreal, we feel a deep sense of anxiety.
+When we feel disconnected from “perfect home,” or we believe that we can never get there, or that this world is all there is, and so “perfect home” is unreal, we feel a deep sense of anxiety.
 It is as if we can never be brought to completion, and never be at peace—that we are consigned to partiality, frustration, and turmoil until there is nothing more than darkness.

 If we probe more deeply into this feeling, we may see that it is linked to being at home with an ultimate personal being – that the perfect home we anticipate and desire entails companionship with a perfect personal being – who cares for and loves us in a perfect way.